Threefold Architects

 POHA House are invested in creating a better way of living, offering individuals attractive and efficient places to live, work and stay as part of a wider community, and we are providing expertise on the technical standards and the aesthetic value of each of the types of spaces to be provided.

-Click the image to find out more about the framework.
+Click the image to read the article about the project.

 Last week we ran a model making workshop with Acland Burghley Secondary School in the London Borough of Camden as part of their STEAM Education programme, which celebrates the skills and understanding students experience when they actively engage in SCIENCE, TECHNOLOGY, ENGINEERING, ART and MATHS.
 Many thanks to the students and staff at Acland Burghley School.